+Standard bank accounts are always a safe place to store your cash.
 These include checking accounts and savings accounts at FDIC member banks.
-Not only can you access your money during regular banking hours without any penalty, if your bank fails, the government will reimburse you up to $100,000 (this has been temporarily increased to $250,000 per depositor until December 31, 2013).
-For those who stay under the limits, this makes demand accounts, as they are known in the industry, virtually risk-free.
+Not only can you access your money during regular banking hours without any penalty, but if your bank fails, the government will reimburse you for losses up to $250,000.
+The downside to these accounts is that they earn little to no interest, so your down payment money won't keep up with inflation.

-Offered by FDIC member financial institutions such as many community banks, a certificate of deposit is basically a special type of contract where you lend money to the bank for a specific amount of time, say three months or two years, in exchange for a guaranteed rate of return.
-Typically, the longer you agree to tie up your money at the bank, the more interest they will pay you.
+Offered by FDIC member financial institutions such as many community banks, a certificate of deposit is a special type of contract where you lend money to the bank for a specific amount of time, such as three months or two years, in exchange for a guaranteed rate of return.
+Typically, the longer you agree to tie up your money at the bank, the more interest it will pay you.

-If you do need to access your money sooner than the maturity on the CD, then the bank may charge you as much as six months’ worth of interest as a penalty.
-For emergency accounts that you may need to access in the short-term, this makes them a poor choice.
-If you know you won’t buy a home for, say, at least six months, you might get more favorable terms by buying a CD.
+If you need to access your money sooner than the maturity on the CD, then the bank may charge you as much as six months’ worth of interest as a penalty.

 U.S. Treasury Bills